Helen Sanderson-White: Resound Media

 Her final recording with Resound Media was the uptempo single, "Close That Door", which was released in January 2016.

 2017 - present

 From 2017, Sanderson-White decided to continue working on demos and throughout the year released songs from The Sketchbook: The Demos.

-This project showcases the songs in demo form so that the listener can experience the raw development of the track.
-The style is more intimate and performance based.
+As part of the First World War commemorations in 2018, Helen wrote two songs that were commissioned by the Buckinghamshire Archive, All For Love and Are You Coming Home?.
+These songs formed part of local collection of war stories represented through various art forms.

 In 2019 Helen collaborated with The English Jazz Orchestra, and debuted a collection of jazz versions of her songs arranged by Rachael Forsyth.

-Collaborations

-In 2006, Sanderson-White's vocals featured on the songs "Ali's Song" and "Jealousy" with Cumbria based dance band, Liquidscreamer.

-From 2012 to 2015, Sanderson-White worked with British dance music producer Nikki Noodles.
-Together they co-wrote three singles, "Insane", "I Need A Hallelujah" and "Change The Record".

-Her session work led her to work with the folk singer-songwriter, Darren Hayman.
-In 2014, she provided backing vocals for some of his adaptation of William Morris' Chants for Socialists album and also performed live with Darren at Union Chapel, London, Kelmscott House and the Wimbledon Book Fest.
-Sanderson-White's voice also features on Hayman's latest project, Thankful Villages 2 which was released in 2017.

-In 2022, Helen arranged Ruth Carlyle's poem, "A Homely Blessing" for a charity single in aid of Merton's Faith In Action Homeless Project.
-The song was performed by Ruth Carlyle with David Barton at the piano.

-Art

-Sanderson-White began her painting career whilst attending Torquay Grammar School for Girls.
-She naturally gravitates towards the pointillist style and is most comfortable working with acrylics.
-Her most well known painting Walking Into The Light has been used by the domestic abuse prevention charities Women's Aid and Restored to highlight that there is always hope in every situation.

 Writing

 Helen is also known for her writing, in particular her blogs on being artist and also looking at aspects of Christian faith, prophecy and the supernatural lifestyle.

-Helen and Rachael Forsyth published an ebook The Resilient Artist based on a number of blogs they had written on cultivating and maintaining a creative lifestyle during difficult seasons of life.
+Helen and Rachael Forsyth published a book The Resilient Artist based on a number of blogs they had written on cultivating and maintaining a creative lifestyle during difficult seasons of life.